sujithps/simple_buffalo/README.md

     $  curl localhost:3000 -H 'ClientID: user001' -H 'PassKey: pass001'

+### gRPC Server

+   This application is running a simple gRPC server in port 50051.

+### Run gRPC client to test the gRPC server

+    $ cd cd grpc-client
+    $ go run run-client.go

 If you point your browser to [http://127.0.0.1:3000](http://127.0.0.1:3000) you should see a "Welcome to Buffalo!" page.

 **Congratulations!** You now have your Buffalo application up and running.